 Kludio is a Dhaka-based on-demand food delivery company that defines itself as a “full-stack cloud kitchen and digital food court”.
-Founded in 2019, Kludio launched a number of food brands in multiple categories and currently delivers in Banani, Mohakhali, Gulshan, Bashundhara, DOHS areas.
+Founded in 2019 by Kishwar Hashemee, Kludio launched several food brands in multiple categories and currently delivers in Banani, Mohakhali, Gulshan, Bashundhara, DOHS areas.
 Prominent Kludio food brands include Dough On The Go, Fry Box, and Chowbox.
 All these brands are designed, owned, and managed by Kludio.

 In this interview, we sit down with Kishwar Hashemee, Founder and CEO of Kludio, to learn more about his journey to what he is doing, and the making and intricacies of Kludio.
 We talk about his early life and his motivation behind getting into the business of food, the origin of Kludio, the early days of building the product, putting together the team and resources together, going into the market and convincing the first handful of users, and overcoming the challenges of beginning from the scratch.
 We talk about the state of Kludio’s operation today and ambition going forward, reflect on the importance of patience and embracing discomfort as founders, and much more.

-Future Startup: Could you please tell us about your background and elaborate your path to entrepreneurship?
+Future Startup: Could you please tell us about your background and elaborate on your path to entrepreneurship?

 Kishwar Hashemee: Born and raised in Dhaka, and educated in Canada, I had early exposure to entrepreneurship by participating in school fairs selling food and beverages, and hosting football tournaments for pocket money.
 As a teenager, the idea of creating something out of nothing excited me.